Amber Silver

 MES, Geography and Environmental Management, University of Waterloo

-BS, Geography (Honors), Sanit Mary's University
+BS, Geography (Honors), Saint Mary's University

 About

-Dr. Silver has shared the findings of her research in local, national, and international conferences and symposiums, including The World Weather Open Science Conference, the American Meteorological Society’s annual conference, and the Association of American Geographer’s conference.
-Her research has also been published in related journals, including Meteorological Applications, International Journal of Disaster Risk Reduction, and Journal of Environmental Psychology.
+Dr. Silver has shared the findings of her research in local, national, and international conferences and symposiums, including The World Weather Open Science Conference, the American Meteorological Society’s annual conference and the Association of American Geographer’s conference.
+Her research has also been published in related journals, including Meteorological Applications, International Journal of Disaster Risk Reduction and Journal of Environmental Psychology.

 Other key areas of interest include the impact of environmental disasters on sense of place and place attachment; the use of social media as a risk and crisis communications tool; and the role of new media in collective sense-making during and after disaster.